-In this study, the participant assumed the role of a pedestrian, placed on a curb behind a parked Nissan 1400 'Bakkie' and a Ford Mustang GTO.
-This positioning largely impeded the view of the road, with an approaching vehicle, specifically a Smart Fortwo, approaching from the pedestrian's left.
+In this study, the participant assumed the role of a pedestrian, standing on a curb behind a parked Nissan 1400 'Bakkie' and a Ford Mustang GTO.
+This positioning largely impeded the view of the road, with an approaching vehicle, specifically a Smart Fortwo, coming from the pedestrian's left.

-The in-game camera, representing the pedestrian's perspective, was set at fixed height of 1.67 m, which is close to the 1.65 m average eye height for Dutch adults between 20 and 30 years old (DINED, 2020).
-The pedestrian was stationed on the 0.22 m-high curb and 2.5 m away from the road edge orthogonally.
-A fixed camera position was used; only the rotation of the head affected what participants viewed.
+The in-game camera, representing the pedestrian's perspective, was set at fixed height of 1.67 m, which is close to the 1.65 m average eye height for Dutch adults aged 20 to 30 years old (DINED 2020).
+The pedestrian was on a 0.22 m-high curb and 2.5 m away from the road edge orthogonally.
+A fixed camera position was used, and only the rotation of the head affected what participants viewed.
 This approach was adopted to maintain a consistent perspective and degree of occlusion of the approaching vehicle for all trials and participants.
 The pedestrian was represented by an avatar; this avatar was visible when the participant looked down.
 However, the avatar was static and did not respond to the participant's movements.

 The road spanned 10 m in width.
 The obstructive vehicle, a Nissan pickup truck, had dimensions of 3.8 m in length, 1.7 m in height, and 1.67 m in width.
 The pedestrian was located 4.25 m behind the rear of the pickup truck and remained stationary throughout the duration of the simulation.
-A top-down review of the distances is provided in the Supplementary Material (Figure 3).
+A top-down review of the distances is provided in Fig. 3.